kelseyhightower/event-gateway-on-kubernetes/README.md

 ### Create a Subscription

 A subscription binds an event to a function.
-Create an HTTP event subscription which binds the `echo` function to a HTTP event on the `/` path and the `POST` method:
+Create an HTTP event subscription which binds the `echo` cloud function to a HTTP event:

 ```
 curl --request POST \